 Gray-twisty tones to bright oranges and golds can be found on the ground.

+There is a wide variance in the hue of the spotting, rosetting, or marbling.
 Golden, Cream, Tawny, and Honey are just a few of the many brown hues found in a brown-haired friend’s coat.

+The desired ground colour is orange-brown, but any shade of brown is acceptable.
 As you can see, the Bengal may be found in just about any shade of brown you can imagine.